Information for TAC clients

 Psychologists from the TAC's clinical Panel have also put together some information about how to look after your mental health during the pandemic.

-Due to this situation we have some different options for how you can contact us.
+Due to the current situation we have some different options for how you can contact us.

 We will respond to all enquiries as quickly as possible, however you may experience delays.